Please select the required form below in order to begin your rebate application:

-A total of $200,000 was included in the FY 2016 budget for water conservation programs.
+A total of $250,000 was included in this year's budget for water conservation programs.
 These dollars come from the City’s Impost Fee Fund.
 It is important to note that this funding is not from the General Fund.
 The impost funds cannot be used for other general fund purposes.
 The impost fees can only be used for water projects and programs that are permitted by the City’s master contract with the Bureau of Reclamation.

 Turf Rebate Program

 Reduce their landscape water use by replacing their water thirsty grass with landscape materials that are appropriate for our desert climate.
 If you currently have a landscape consisting of grass, converting it into an attractive low-water using landscape is one of the best ways to conserve water and energy, save money on your water bill, and create a landscape that is much easier to maintain.

 Other Rebate Program